-An alternative to symmetric-key ciphers is asymmetric, or public-key, ciphers.
+An alternative to secret-key ciphers is public-key, ciphers.
 Instead of a single key shared by two participants, a public-key cipher uses a pair of related keys, one for encryption and a different one for decryption.
-The pair of keys is "owned" by just one participant.
+The pair of keys is “owned” by just one participant.
 The owner keeps the decryption key secret so that only the owner can decrypt messages; that key is called the private key.
 The owner makes the encryption key public, so that anyone can encrypt messages for the owner; that key is called the public key.
 Obviously, for such a scheme to work, it must not be possible to deduce the private key from the public key.
 Consequently, any participant can get the public key and send an encrypted message to the owner of the keys, and only the owner has the private key necessary to decrypt it.
-This scenario is depicted in Figure 3.
+This scenario is depicted in Figure 197.

-Because it is somewhat unintuitive, we emphasize that the public encryption key is useless for decrypting a message—you couldn't even decrypt a message that you yourself had just encrypted unless you had the private decryption key.
-If we think of keys as defining a communication channel between participants, then another difference between public-key and symmetric-key ciphers is the topology of the channels.
-A key for a symmetric-key cipher provides a channel that is two-way between two participants—each participant holds the same (symmetric) key that either one can use to encrypt or decrypt messages in either direction.
-A public/private key pair, in contrast, provides a channel that is one way and many-to-one: from everyone who has the public key to the unique owner of the private key, as illustrated in Figure 3.
+Because it is somewhat unintuitive, we emphasize that the public encryption key is useless for decrypting a message—you couldn’t even decrypt a message that you yourself had just encrypted unless you had the private decryption key.
+If we think of keys as defining a communication channel between participants, then another difference between public-key and secret-key ciphers is the topology of the channels.
+A key for a secret-key cipher provides a channel that is two-way between two participants—each participant holds the same (symmetric) key that either one can use to encrypt or decrypt messages in either direction.
+A public/private key pair, in contrast, provides a channel that is one way and many-to-one: from everyone who has the public key to the unique owner of the private key, as illustrated in Figure 197.

-An important additional property of public-key ciphers is that the private "decryption" key can be used with the encryption algorithm to encrypt messages so that they can only be decrypted using the public "encryption" key.
-This property clearly wouldn't be useful for confidentiality since anyone with the public key could decrypt such a message.
-(Indeed, for two-way confidentiality between two participants, each participant needs its own pair of keys, and each encrypts messages using the other's public key.)
+An important additional property of public-key ciphers is that the private “decryption” key can be used with the encryption algorithm to encrypt messages so that they can only be decrypted using the public “encryption” key.
+This property clearly wouldn’t be useful for confidentiality since anyone with the public key could decrypt such a message.
+(Indeed, for two-way confidentiality between two participants, each participant needs its own pair of keys, and each encrypts messages using the other’s public key.)
 This property is, however, useful for authentication since it tells the receiver of such a message that it could only have been created by the owner of the keys (subject to certain assumptions that we will get into later).
-This is illustrated in Figure 4.
+This is illustrated in Figure 198.
 It should be clear from the figure that anyone with the public key can decrypt the encrypted message, and, assuming that the result of the decryption matches the expected result, it can be concluded that the private key must have been used to perform the encryption.
 Exactly how this operation is used to provide authentication is the topic of a later section.
-As we will see, public-key ciphers are used primarily for authentication and to confidentially distribute symmetric keys, leaving the rest of confidentiality to symmetric-key ciphers.
+As we will see, public-key ciphers are used primarily for authentication and to confidentially distribute secret (symmetric) keys, leaving the rest of confidentiality to secret-key ciphers.

 A bit of interesting history: The concept of public-key ciphers was first published in 1976 by Diffie and Hellman.
 Subsequently, however, documents have come to light proving that Britain’s Communications-Electronics Security Group had discovered public-key ciphers by 1970, and the U.S. National Security Agency (NSA) claims to have discovered them in the mid-1960s.

 The best-known public-key cipher is RSA, named after its inventors: Rivest, Shamir, and Adleman.
 RSA relies on the high computational cost of factoring large numbers.
-The problem of finding an efficient way to factor numbers is one that mathematicians have worked on unsuccessfully since long before RSA appeared in 1978, and RSA's subsequent resistance to cryptanalysis has further bolstered confidence in its security.
+The problem of finding an efficient way to factor numbers is one that mathematicians have worked on unsuccessfully since long before RSA appeared in 1978, and RSA’s subsequent resistance to cryptanalysis has further bolstered confidence in its security.
 Unfortunately, RSA needs relatively large keys, at least 1024 bits, to be secure.
-This is larger than keys for symmetric-key ciphers because it is faster to break an RSA private key by factoring the large number on which the pair of keys is based than by exhaustively searching the key space.
+This is larger than keys for secret-key ciphers because it is faster to break an RSA private key by factoring the large number on which the pair of keys is based than by exhaustively searching the key space.